Resources for Prayer and Meditation

 The Daily Examen is a prayerful reflection at the end of the day on how the day went and finding God’s presence in it.
 It’s part of St Ignatius’ Spiritual Exercises, and a key part of Jesuit spirituality.
 The Daily Examen consists of five steps: Become aware of God’s presence, Review the day with gratitude, Pay attention to your emotions, Choose one feature of the day and pray from it, Look toward tomorrow.
 It’s a very useful way to remain aware of God’s presence in our lives day to day, and to reflect on ourselves, our successes and failures, in order to improve ourselves little by little.
 More on the Examen can be found here.

 Ready to give it a try?
 Find a quiet space, and pray with this Evening Examen for Vincentians.

 Eucharistic Adoration consists of spending time in prayer or meditation in front of the Blessed Sacrament.
 It’s an extension of the adoration of Jesus in the Blessed Sacrament that takes place at Mass after the Consecration and before the congregation goes up for Communion.
 Many Catholics who practice Eucharistic Adoration go for an hour (this is a devotion called the Holy Hour), meditating on an idea or concept of their faith, praying for a specific intention, or pondering a question or dilemma they may have in their life.
-Resources for Eucharistic Adoration and various examples of Holy Hour prayers can be found HERE.
+Find resources for Eucharistic Adoration and various examples of Holy Hour prayers here.

 (Descriptive text provided by Moira Werner, NU '22)